bafiam/vetplus-backend/README.md

 ## Introduction

-This is an appointment booking application powered by Rails Api that provides the main functions you would expect from a booking system such as an admin system, a user/patient system and a doctor/vet system.
+This is an appointment booking API developed using the Rails API that provides the main functions you would expect from a booking system such as an admin system, a user/patient system and a doctor/vet system.

 Specification summary:

 - RESTful api.
 - Api versioning.
-- Booking app .
+- Booking app.
 - Patterns and good practices.
 - Users management.
 - Secret/token api key.